 If you want to set other things such as output directory, frame range, etc, then refer to:

 Full Video demonstration showing Turbo Render and Turbo Comp here:

 Volumes will be lost on shaders that produce both the volume and a transmissive surface.
-This is a Blender bug.
-As a workaround you can seperate into two objects, one for the volume and one for the transmissive surface.
+This is a Blender bug https://developer.blender.org/T96202.
+As a workaround you can separate into two objects, one for the volume and one for the transmissive surface.
 You should also turn off shadows and diffuse in the transmissive object's visibility settings in the object properties.